mabilton/tetridiv/README.md

 In an ideal world, one would be; unfortunately, generating a hexahedral mesh from surface data is a highly non-trivial problem with no standard 'silver bullet' solution.
 One particularly naive solution to this problem is to first create a tetrahedral mesh and then subdivide this tetrahedral mesh into a hexahedral one.
 Please refer to [[2]](#2) for more details on this.

-Although this 'tetrahedralise-then-subdivide' algorithm is simple, I've yet to come across any easy-to-use, Pythonic implementationswhich easily interfaces with other Python packages. `tetrigen` is my attempt to provide a simple, 'no-nonsense' implementation of this algorithm.
+Although this 'tetrahedralise-then-subdivide' algorithm is simple, I've yet to come across any easy-to-use, Pythonic implementationswhich easily interfaces with other Python packages. `tetridiv` is my attempt to provide a simple, 'no-nonsense' implementation of this algorithm.

 ## Key Limitations